Roofman: Release

 Roofman had its world premiere at the Toronto International Film Festival on September 6, 2025.
 It was released in the United States on October 10, 2025, moved from its original release date of October 3, 2025.

 Reception

 Box office

-As of 12 November 2025, Roofman has grossed $23 million in the United States and Canada and $10 million in other territories, for a total of $32 million worldwide.
+Roofman grossed $23 million in the United States and Canada and $11 million in other territories, for a total of $34 million worldwide.

+In the United States and Canada, Roofman was projected to gross $8–12 million from 3,340 theaters in its opening weekend.
+The film made $3.2 million on its first day.
+It went on to debut to $8.1 million, finishing second behind fellow newcomer Tron: Ares.
+In its second weekend, the film dropped 54%, grossing $3.7 million, finishing fifth.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 37 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.